mfarsikov/kewt-versioning/readme.md

 * `prefix` and `separator` - are used for Git tags.
 By default `prefix="v"` and `separator="-"`.
 Tags look like
 this: `version-0.0.1`.
 Submodules can use different tags to have independent versioning.
 * `releaseTaskEnabled` allows turning off release task for current submodule.
 * `branches` - per branch configuration.
-By default, this list has configuration for single branch (master).
+By default, this list has two configurations: 1) matching master branch;
+2) matching rest of branches.
   * `regexes` - list of regexes for branch names.
 Default is `mutableListOf("master".toRegex())`.
 Hint: to avoid a lot of escape symbols use triple double-quotes in Kotlin
   * `incrementer` - default incrementer for the matched branch.
-Default vaalue is `Incrementer.Minor`.
+Default value is `Incrementer.Minor`.
 Could be Major, Minor, Patch.
 Each branch could have its own default version increment strategy.
 Master and feature branches could increment their minor versions (0.1.0 -> 0.2.0).
    Release and fix branches could increment patch versions (0.1.0 -> 0.1.1)
   * `stringify` - version string configuration.
 Version name could include branch name, snapshot sign, dirty sign and